 A pet octopus, the first Superman comic and the late Shah of Iran’s Lambo – price paid: $150,000, $150,000 and $450,000

 The Three Items Seem Unrelated, But They're Actually Part Of Cage's Next Film.
 The Octopus Is Attached To Direct.

 What is there to say, really?
 They seem like pretty cool purchases.
 Though we’re not sure how much companionship one would receive from an octopus.
 It might be interesting for a total of two hours if you were really bored.
-But knowing Cage, it’s probably the psychic one that can predict world cup soccer results.
-The Lambo looks pretty slick, but we get the feeling he paid too much for it just so he could flex on the Shah of Iran, who’s dead and so presumably doesn’t care.
+But knowing Cage, it’s probably psychic or something.
+The Lambo looks pretty slick, but we get the feeling bought it just so he could flex on the Shah of Iran, who’s dead and so presumably doesn’t care.
 The comic is great and all, until you realise you can’t read it, or open it or even look at it lest it loses its value, and just like that, in an ironic twist of fate, it’s real value is lost.
 All-in-all, a pretty big waste of money.